TallKite/linnstrument-firmware/README.md

 BEYOND EDOS: TUNING TABLE MODE

 Tuning table mode is meant for non-edo tunings such as just intonation or rank-2 temperaments.
 Each note of an N-note scale is sharp or flat from N-edo, thus the pad's pitch will be different slid up to vs played directly.
 However this is often only a comma difference even on long slides.
 You can hide the comma by turning on Quantize Hold.
 Otherwise you have to bend by ear, just like on a guitar.

+Tuning table mode is also needed for a polyphonic synth that doesn't have MPE (thus pitch bends affect notes on every channel), but does let you retune it via scala files or MTS/ESP.

 If an edo is selected, the LinnStrument outputs standard midi notes with tuning bends, and several edo notes will share the same midi note.
 But a split that's set to Tuning Table mode outputs edosteps instead.
 The lower left pad (or the lower right pad if the split is set to lefthanded) is midi note 0.
 The midi notes for the other pads increase from there according to the split's column and row offsets.
 Thus each edostep is a unique midi note.
 Certain synths need this format to play edos.
 But the main reason to use Tuninng Table mode is to retune each edostep individually to something else, by loading a tuning table in the form of a scala file into your synth (or running microtonal software such as alt-tuner).